Neo23x0/xorex/README.md

 ## The Idea

-The idea is to run some statistical analysis on the file to extract possible keys based on their frequency of occurrence.
-Since Portable Executables (PE files) often contain ranges of binary zeros, we can assume that we find the XOR key more often than other byte chains.
+Xorex is a tool designed for performing statistical analysis on files to extract potential XOR keys based on their frequency of occurrence.
+Given that Portable Executable (PE) files often contain sections with sequences of binary zeros, the XOR key can often be identified by its frequent appearance in the file.

-I validate the possible candidates by applying them to a portion of the data blob looking for typical MS-DOS header stubs.
+To identify potential XOR keys, Xorex first performs an analysis of the file's byte distribution.
+The tool then validates these candidates by applying them to a portion of the data, searching for typical MS-DOS header stubs.

-Furthermore, I then try to find a MZ header in order to detect junk code or shellcode before the actual PE file, adjusting the offset and rotating the preliminary XOR key to its more likely version.
+Additionally, Xorex attempts to locate an MZ header, which can help detect junk code or shellcode preceding the actual PE file.
+This process allows the tool to adjust the offset and refine the preliminary XOR key to a more accurate version.

 ## Get Started